 Curry Leaves Health Benefits for Hair

 The amino acids and antioxidants in curry leaves help in strengthening the hair follicles, thereby reducing hair fall and stimulating hair growth.
 The leaves nourish the hair roots.
-Curry leaves is known to be effective in preventing premature greying of hair.
+Curry leaves are known to be effective in preventing premature greying of hair.
 It gives rise to healthier hair roots with normal pigment, according to Dr. Jitendra Arya, in his book ‘Food is your Medicine’.
 He also says that the leaves can be consumed “in the form of a chutney, or the juice may be squeezed and taken in buttermilk or lassi.” for hair growth.

 Health benefit for diabetes